orchidsoftware/orchid.software/docs/en/docs/listener.md

 }
 ```

-The `targets` property specifies the names of the fields, when changed, the required action will be performed.
-For our example, these are the fields with the names `minuend` and `subtrahend`:
+Here, the `targets` property takes the names of the fields that require action whenever they are changed.
+In our example, the fields with the names `minuend` and `subtrahend` are considered targets:
 ```php
 /**
  * List of field names for which values will be listened.